-In-class field trips are designed to engage students in a fun and interactive way!
+Our Field Trips are designed to engage students in a fun and interactive way!
 We can facilitate a rotating schedule at our museum and park where multiple classes can partake in a field trip, explore the exhibits in the museum, or just play outside.
 Want an easier option than renting a bus, packing lunches, and scouring backpacks for permission slips?
 Well then let us bring the field trip to you!
 Our 60-90 minute classroom field trips are designed to fit into your daily schedule.
 Each field trip is organized for a class-size of approximately 30 students.
-Click the tabs below for details on each topic and/or to schedule your field trip!
+Click the tabs below for details on each topic and/or to schedule your field trip with us!

 Recommended for Kindergarten